Jingo-Finance/docs/docs/contracts/v2/reference/periphery/libraries/NFTSVG.md

-A library that provides a function for generating an SVG associated with a Pegasys NFT
+A library that provides a function for generating an SVG associated with a Jingo NFT

 The main function in this library is `generateSVG`, which is used to generate an SVG image based on the parameters provided.
 It takes an `SVGParams` memory parameter which contains the `quoteToken`, `baseToken`, `quoteTokenSymbol`, `baseTokenSymbol`, `feeTier`, `tickLower`, `tickUpper`, `tickSpacing`, `overRange`, and `tokenId`.